datacarpentry/semester-biology/materials/tidy-data.md

 1. Be consistent
 2. Make it a rectangle
-3. One row for each
+3. One row for each data point
 4. One column per type of information
 5. Every cell contains one value
 6. Minimize redundancy using multiple tables